 Most people would be surprised to learn how many nutrients are in wood stove ash.
 Far from being a waste product that needs to be disposed of, it has real value in the garden.

-Wood ashes contain four essential minerals that plants need.
+Wood ashes contain several important nutrients that plants need.

 - Calcium